What are we trying to do

 The UK is planning for exiting the EU, and the Government is preparing for a number of scenarios.
 One option is that a deal will be done with the EU.
 The government's draft withdrawal agreement proposes a transition period (to 31 December 2020).
 Under the transition arrangements the status quo will remain, which includes the mutual recognition of professional qualifications as well as plans for a mobility framework for UK and EU professionals.

 However, the Government is also preparing for a 'no deal' scenario.
-This has included publishing a Technical Notice on the impact of 'no deal' on EEA lawyers practising in the UK.
-The Government has prepared three statutory instruments to implement changes in a no deal scenario.
-So we have prepared information to help those we regulate understand the impact of this Technical Notice and the statutory instruments, and their options should a 'no deal' scenario happen.
+This has included publishing information on the impact of 'no deal' on EEA lawyers practising in the UK.
+The Government has prepared three statutory instruments relating to the status of EU lawyers to implement changes in a no deal scenario.
+So we have prepared information to help those we regulate understand the impact a no deal exit ,the statutory instruments, and their options should a 'no deal' scenario happen.

 The timing for either a deal – or a possible no deal – is still uncertain.
 EU ambassadors have agreed an extension to Article 50 to 31 January 2020.
 Under 'flextension' clauses, Britain can leave earlier than January 31 if the new withdrawal agreement is ratified before November 30 or December 31 2019.

 Applying for REL status

 We can still accept new REL applications until exit day (currently 31 January 2020).